Have you been eager to know Reddit marketing strategies and how to ace it like a pro? Then this detailed content should interest you.

 You must have heard the interesting story of three Virginia undergraduates – Aaron Swartz, Steve Huffman, and Alexis Ohanian.
 The trio founded Reddit in 2005, and the news was viral then.

 Now, Reddit wasn’t their first online platform or project.
-They had first created a digital product where people can order food with only text messages; the project was called My Menu.
+They first created a digital product where people can order food with only text messages; the project was called My Menu.

 Unfortunately, due to naivety and insufficient knowledge of marketing, My Menu didn’t last at all – albeit a viable project.

 In their attempt to pitch something powerful to the world-class Y Combinator investors, they came up with the rough idea of something that can be “the first page of the internet.”

 Although they didn’t know much about what they were to go into, their passion was driving their momentum.

 They started to implement this rough idea into codes, and that birthed what we know today as Reddit.
 They pitched it to the YC that same year(2005) and got massive investments to fund the project.